-U.S. oil and gas company Talos Energy, focused on oil and gas assets in the Gulf of Mexico, said Wednesday it was its partners Carbonvert, the sole winning bidder for the Texas General Land Office's ("GLO") Jefferson County, Texas carbon storage site located near Beaumont and Port Arthur, Texas.
+U.S. oil and gas company Talos Energy, focused on oil and gas assets in the Gulf of Mexico, said Wednesday it was, with its partner Carbonvert, the sole winning bidder for the Texas General Land Office's ("GLO") Jefferson County, Texas carbon storage site located near Beaumont and Port Arthur, Texas.

 Talos said its bid was selected as the only successful proposal among twelve submissions and the Texas School Land Board unanimously approved awarding the lease to Talos and Carbonvert, subject to finalization of lease terms.

 The carbon storage site covers a total land area of over 40,000 gross acres and is located offshore in Texas state waters in the Gulf of Mexico.

 According to Talos, the Project Site is 100% covered by Talos Energy's existing seismic database and is located in close proximity to a large concentration of industrial emitters along the Texas and Louisiana Gulf Coast.